Apis & Heritage Capital Partners

 Natalie is also a member of the Board of Trustees of the Lilac Preservation Project (America's only surviving steam-powered lighthouse tender) and a member of the Board of Friends of the Double Discovery Center (which works with low-income, first-generation college bound youth in NY).

-Jason is an international businses executive with 20 years of experience as an award-winning Strategy & Risk Consultant, Multinational Corporate Manager, Private Equity & Investment Strategist, Global Development & ESG Analyst.
+Jason Ollison is an international business executive with 20 years of experience as an award-winning Strategy & Risk Consultant, Multinational Corporate Manager, Private Equity & Investment Strategist, Political-Economy & Geopolitics Specialist, and ESG & Impact Analyst.

-Jason brings cross-functional, global analytical, advisory, and managerial experience, knowledge, and contacts from work with multiple industries, banks, governments, Fortune 500 companies, multilateral organizations, private equity firms, impact funds, startups, and NGOs involving North America, East Asia, Latin America, Africa, Western Europe, Turkey, and the Middle East.
+Jason brings cross-functional, global, analytical, advisory, and managerial experience, knowledge, and contacts from work with multiple industries, banks, governments, Fortune 500 companies, multilateral organizations, private equity firms, and startups involving North America, East Asia, Latin America, Africa, Europe, Turkey, India, and the Mideast.
+He has lived in six countries on four continents, traveled to over 50 countries, and speaks Japanese, along with some Spanish.

 Melissa L. Bradley is a co-founder of venture backed Ureeka, a community where small businesses gain unprecedented access to the expertise needed to grow their business.
 She is also founder and Managing Partner of 1863 Ventures, a business development program that accelerates New Majority entrepreneurs from high potential to high growth.
 In this role she created a community of over 10,000 New Majority entrepreneurs in three years.
 Melissa also serves an advisor the New Voices Foundation and New Voices Fund, as well as the Halcyon Fund.
 Melissa is the former Co-Chair, National Advisory Council for Innovation and Entrepreneurship and was recently named one of The Most Entrepreneurial Women Investors in 2018.